President of Republika Srpska

 The first president was Radovan Karadžić of the Serb Democratic Party, elected to the post in 1992, who led Republika Srpska during the Bosnian War and who was later sentenced to 40 years in prison for Srebrenica genocide, war crimes and crimes against humanity.
-Milorad Dodik of the Alliance of Independent Social Democrats served from 2010 to 2018, and again from 2022 until 2025 when his mandate was terminated by the Central Election Commission of Bosnia and Herzegovina.
-On 18 August 2025, the Court of Bosnia and Herzegovina rejected Dodik's appeal, with the termination date marked as 12 June 2025.
+Siniša Karan of the Alliance of Independent Social Democrats took office in 2026.

 Powers

 According to the Constitution of Republika Srpska, the president represents Republika Srpska and expresses its unity.
 As Republika Srpska functions as a parliamentary system, the president has very limited powers.
 The president does have the power to: